alexradzin/aerospike-jdbc-driver/README.md

 This feature can be enabled via parameter `policy.driver.sendKeyDigest=true`.

 ## Database schema
 Relational databases hold meta-data that describe the database structure (catalogs, schemas, tables, columns etc).
 Aerospike is a schema-less DB.
 Its tables are called sets and columns are called bins.
-Set holds any nuber of rows.
+Set holds any number of rows.
 Each row can hold any number of bins of any name and type.
-However very often people just hold the DB schema in the application layer and in fact each row has the same bins.
+However, very often people just hold the DB schema in the application layer and in fact each row has the same bins.

-The Aerospike JDBC driver discovers schema dynamically using the first rows of the set.
+The Aerospike JDBC driver discovers schema dynamically using the first `N` rows of the set.
 This means that if other rows have additional bins they could be ignored when reading data using `select` statement.
+Number of rows used for the schema discovery can be configured using property `policy.driver.discoverMetadataLines`.
+Its default value is 1.

 ## Export/Import
 The driver does not implement import and export functionality.
 However, various tools (e.g. [DBeaver](https://dbeaver.io/)) does this.
 Tools typically perform export using query like the following: